grab/engineering-blog/_posts/2023-03-01-securing-gitops-pipeline.md

 ### Preventing pipeline config tampering

-By default, with each repository on Gitlab that has CI/CD pipelines enabled, owners or administrators would need to have a pipeline config file at the root directory of the repository with the name **.gitlab-ci.yml**.
+By default, with each repository on GitLab that has CI/CD pipelines enabled, owners or administrators would need to have a pipeline config file at the root directory of the repository with the name **.gitlab-ci.yml**.
 Other scripts may also be stored somewhere within the repository.

 With this setup, whenever a user creates an MR, if the pipeline config file is modified as part of the MR, the modified version of the config file will be immediately reflected in the pipeline's run.
-Users can exploit this by running arbitrary code on the privileged Gitlab runner.
+Users can exploit this by running arbitrary code on the privileged GitLab runner.

-In order to prevent this, we utilise Gitlab’s [remote pipeline config](https://docs.gitlab.com/ee/ci/pipelines/settings.html#specify-a-custom-cicd-configuration-file) functionality.
+In order to prevent this, we utilise GitLab’s [remote pipeline config](https://docs.gitlab.com/ee/ci/pipelines/settings.html#specify-a-custom-cicd-configuration-file) functionality.
 We have created another private repository, **khone-admin**, and stored our pipeline config there.

 <div class="post-image-section"><figure>
   <img src="/img/securing-gitops-pipeline/khone-remote-pipeline-config.png" alt="" style="width:70%"><figcaption align="middle"><i>Fig. 7 Khone's remote pipeline config</i></figcaption>